TheJelmega/prog-lang/design/README.md

 #### Place expressions

-A place expressions represents an expression that point to a location in memory.
+A place expression represents an expression that points to a location in memory.

 They refer to the following expressions:
 - Local variable, like a path